joshperez314/skills-communicate-using-markdown/README.md

 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

 <footer>

+This is a short, meaningful commit message that describes the change you made to the file.

 <!--
   <<< Author notes: Footer >>>